FSB, Street No. 22, Punjab, Pakistan

 Or make a treat for him to put in his bed when he’s asleep?

 Whatever is in your kitchen that you think is sweet or attracts cute little pups, start giving it to your husky puppy before he gets home.
-These smaller treats might be things like a small piece of cheese, a piece of crackers, or a small piece of pretzel.
+These smaller treats might be things like a small piece of cheese, a piece of crackers, or a small piece of pretzels.
 Smaller treats can encourage a more intense howl from your pup so he’ll want to get rid of them as quickly as possible.

 Don’t be afraid to cuddle with him when he’s sad or hurt.